-When I have the time, I enjoy writing about philosophy and contemporary culture, music, and art.
+I also enjoy writing about contemporary culture, music, and art.

 SELECTED PUBLICATIONS & PRESENTATIONS